vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - Margin levels are correctly calculated in the case of an open position dropping below maintenance margin levels active orders will remain active as these are margined separately and will not be cancelled.(<a name="0019-MCAL-070" href="#0019-MCAL-070">0019-MCAL-070</a>)

-- When the party (who holds open positions and orders) gets distressed, orders will be canceled, if party is still distressed, clseout will be triggered(<a name="0019-MCAL-071" href="#0019-MCAL-071">0019-MCAL-071</a>)
+- When the party (who holds open positions and orders) gets distressed, orders will be cancelled, if party is still distressed, closeout will be triggered(<a name="0019-MCAL-071" href="#0019-MCAL-071">0019-MCAL-071</a>)

 - When the party (who holds open positions and bond account) gets closed out, the bond account will be emptied (<a name="0019-MCAL-072" href="#0019-MCAL-072">0019-MCAL-072</a>)